Sree Poornathrayeesa Temple Tripunithura

 Clock Tower

 The sreekovil is in the form of a chariot.
-Entrance to the sreekovil (sanctum sanctorum) gets a covering of gold.
+Entrance to the sreekovil (sanctum sanctorum) has a covering of gold.
 The outer walls of the sreekovil carry large brass sheets inscribed with figures of gods and goddesses.
 Copper sheets protect the roof.
 Locals call the temple Vellayambalam, meaning white temple in Malayalam.

 The gopuram at the entrance is a two-storey structure.
 The first floor has a small hall with eight carved wooden pillars.
-On entering the temple through the eastern gopurmam, you will see the spacious covered area to the left called anapanthal .
+On entering the temple through the eastern gopurmam, you will see the spacious covered area to the left called anapanthal.

 Sree Poornathrayees Temple; ceiling paintings; Tripunithura; Kerala; uasatish;